Inspire Students. Elevate Learning. Shape the Future.

 All teachers who wish to deliver the Challenge in their school will need to be accredited.
 Following acceptance of your application, you will be invited to two days of accreditation training in October.
 Over these two days you will be introduced to the Challenge, trained to deliver and assess it in your school and supported in developing the required skills and knowledge to be able to guide students appropriately.

 At the end of the accreditation training, each teacher will be given electronic copies of all documents required to run the Challenge in their school.
-The challenge will take 7 hours to complete and will include the following phases:
+The challenge will take 7 hours to complete and will include the following sessions which can be run as a 7-week ECA programme:

-• Phase 1: Introduction to the Challenge and the project brief (1 hour).
+• Sessions 1: Introduction to the Challenge and the project brief (1 hour).

-• Phase 2: Planning phase – identifying problems and generating ideas.
+• Session 2: Planning phase – identifying problems and generating ideas.
 Selection of team roles (1 hour).

-• Phase 3: Development – the Infinite Learning ‘Shop’ will open and students will purchase items and build their prototypes (3 hours).
-Delivery can be flexible – for example this could be done in one 3-hour session or across 3 one-hour sessions.
+• Session 3-5: Development phase over 3-sessions – the Infinite Learning ‘Shop’ will open and students will purchase items and build their prototypes (3 hours).

-• Phase 4: Presentation planning – students prepare and rehearse their presentations (1 hour).
+• Session 4: Presentation planning – students prepare and rehearse their presentations (1 hour).

-• Phase 5: Presentations (10 minutes per team including questions).
+• Session 5: Presentations (10 minutes per team including questions).
 Time allocation TBC depending on how many teams your school enters.

 Schools will need to put together a ‘shop’ from which the students can purchase the equipment they need to develop their design.
 Most schools will have many of these shop items already, but they may need to purchase some items.
 We keep the cost of all shop items low to enable all schools to take part and will give guidance on purchasing at the accreditation training.
 Students will have a limited amount of money from the ‘Bank of Infinite’ to buy the resources they need and these banknotes will be provided to schools at the accreditation training.

-Schools will run The Challenge in their own school, marking each team according to the assessment criteria provided at the accreditation training, and will send their highest scoring team to the celebration event planned for mid-April.
+Schools will run the Challenge in their own school as an ECA, marking each team according to the assessment criteria provided at the accreditation training, and will send their highest scoring team to the celebration event planned for mid-April.

-• 2-day face-to-face accreditation training programme in Dubai (2 teachers per school)
+• FREE face-to-face STEM Challenge training in Dubai (2 teachers/school)

 • Training guide workbook